mobilerobot-io/mobilerobot.io/content/projects/control-station-display.md

 our controller with everyting it needs to do to control our mobile robots and assocociated components.

+> TODO ~ locate the chromium kiosk mode and how to start in that
+> mode.

 ### Monitor Mode

 Monitor mode will provide us with a _health status_ of our